WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## URI

-Initialism for Uniform Resource Identifier.
+Initialism for *Uniform Resource Identifier*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations]().

 ## URL

-Initialism for Uniform Resource Locator.
+Initialism for *Uniform Resource Locator*.
 Use uppercase.
 Plural is *URLs*.

 Write *a URL* instead of *an URL*, as the most common pronunciation starts with a consonant sound.
 For more information, see [Articles](articles.md).